calm-palm/cotm-randomizer/README.md

 Try the randomizer online: https://rando.circleofthemoon.com/
 Note: Seeds are not shared between the website and the application releases.

+# Easy visual guide:

+Malaert64 and AmadeusJ have prepared a great PDF guide for the randomizer.
+Read it here: https://drive.google.com/file/d/1buC4JGgKBtFQksIw9FNqfhK3bKQO3RS8/view?usp=sharing

+It is a very useful resource for beginners to the game, and importantly, it contains a map that shows the area boundaries used by the countdown meter (they are not always intuitive: for example, the outdoor hallway with Obervation Tower music, the outdoor armory with all subweapons near Machine Tower with Audience Room music, and the Battle Arena entrance outdoor area with Chapel Tower music are all actually in the Outer Wall area).

 # What it does: